Multimodal Prototype-Enhanced Network for Few-Shot Action Recognition: Related Work

 \subsection{Few-Shot Action Recognition}

 Most of the methods for few-shot action recognition mainly fall into the metric-learning framework.
-More specifically, we divide them into three categories: feature-based, multimodal-based and prototype-based.
+More specifically, we divide them into three categories: feature-based, multimodal-based and prototype-based methods.

 \textbf{Feature-based methods.} The objective of these methods is to obtain reliable video features or apply an effective alignment strategy.
 CMN~\cite{zhu2018compound}, TARN~\cite{bishay2019tarn}, OTAM~\cite{cao2020few} and ARN~\cite{zhang2020few} make preliminary attempts to obtain reliable video features for classification.
 ITANet~\cite{zhang2021learning} introduces a video representation based on a self-attention mechanism and an implicit temporal alignment.
 MASTAF~\cite{liu2021staf} uses self-attention and cross-attention mechanisms to obtain reliable spatial-temporal features.
 MT-FAN~\cite{wu2022motion} designs a motion modulator and a segment attention mechanism, and conducts a temporal fragment alignment.
 STRM~\cite{thatipelli2022spatio} proposes a local patch-level and a global frame-level enrichment module based on TRX.
 Similarly, HyRSM~\cite{wang2022hybrid} proposes a hybrid relation module to enrich video features.
+To learn temporal and spatial associations, HCL~\cite{zheng2022few} applies a mixed-supervised hierarchical contrastive learning strategy.
+MoLo~\cite{wang2023molo} applies a long-short contrastive objective to connect local frame features to the global context, and uses a motion autodecoder for motion information extraction.

 \textbf{Prototype-based methods.} Prototype is a representation of each category, and is proposed by ProtoNet~\cite{snell2017prototypical}.
 The objective of these methods is to compute representative prototypes by some prototype-enhanced strategies with a single modality.
 ProtoGAN~\cite{kumar2019protogan} generates extra samples by using a conditional GAN with category prototypes.
 PAL~\cite{zhu2021few} matches a prototype with all the query samples instead of matching a query sample with the space of prototypes.
 TRX~\cite{perrett2021temporal} applies CrossTransformer~\cite{doersch2020crosstransformers} to a few-shot action recognition scenario to obtain query-specific category prototypes.
+Based on HyRSM~\cite{wang2022hybrid}, GgHM~\cite{xing2023boosting} pays attention to the prototype construction and matching, thus outperforming HyRSM baseline.
+The improvement of GgHM indicates the importance of prototypes preliminary.